-- Each participating school district creates its own selection criteria for selecting students into the program. - Take Placement Test-Arrangements will be made at each individual participating school district for selected students to complete the College Placement Tests.
-All Second Semester Senior must first complete and achieve College-level scores on the reading and sentence skills subtests.
-Students enrolling in a math course must achieve appropriate placement scores on the mathematics subtest. - Meet with a Lewis and Clark representative-Second Semester Senior.
-Registration will be arranged for each participating school district. - Course Options-Students have the option of selecting courses that best meet their post-secondary academc needs.
-Lewis and Clark does not place restrictions on the types of courses selected by Second Semester Senior students. - Tuition and fees-Lewis and clark has paid two-thirds of the tuition and fees in past semesters.
-Second Semester Senior Student may enroll in a maximum of six credit hours. - Textbooks-It is the student's responsibility to purchase necessary textbooks and materials for the courses. - Transportation-Students are responsible for their own transportation to Lewis and Clark.
+- Meet with a Lewis and Clark representative Second Semester Senior.
+Registration will be arranged for each participating school district. - Course Options Students have the option of selecting courses that best meet their post-secondary academic needs.
+Lewis and Clark does not place restrictions on the types of courses selected by Second Semester Senior students.
+Second Semester Senior Students may enroll in a maximum of six credit hours. - Textbooks It is the student's responsibility to purchase necessary textbooks and materials for the courses. - Transportation Students are responsible for their own transportation to Lewis and Clark.